 Welcome to the pages of our working group.
-Main subjects of our research are the evolution of fertilization proteins in primates and the evolution of parasitism - both against the background of the phylogenetic relationships of the investigated organisms.
+Main subjects of our research are the evolution of fertilization proteins in primates and other mammals, and the evolution of parasitism - and this always in the light of the phylogenetic relationships of the investigated organisms.

 Molecular Evolution of Sperm-egg Interaction

 We study the evolution of sperm-egg interaction in the light of sexual selection taking mating systems and physical measures such as sexual size dimorphism as proxies of species-specific levels of male competition.
 Much of our past work focused on the evolution of sperm ligands called zonadhesin (ZAN) and sperm adhesion molecule 1 (SPAM1) that both interact with female molecules.
 Our analyses revealed that species-specific substitution rates (see dN/dS in below figure) of the genes encoding ZAN and SPAM1 are lower in primate species with strong sexual dimorphism of body weight that live in harems ("uni-male breeding").

 Combining two-dimensional gel electrophoresis, Western blotting, and mass spectrometry we were able to determine 99 human sperm proteins.
 Subsequent analyses of sequence evolution revealed that sperm proteins showing phosphorylation in humans evolve at lower rates across mammals than sperm proteins that are non-phosphorylated in humans (see above figure; after Schumacher et al. 2013).
 This suggests that evolutionary conservation prevails across phosphorylated sperm proteins while adaptive evolution of phosphosites is the exception.
 Importantly, we also found evidence that increased numbers of protein-protein interaction partners and, hence, increased functional constraint represents the deeper reason behind the higher evolutionary conservation of phosphorylated sperm proteins.